Can Autism be Cured or Can a Child “Lose” an Autism Diagnosis?

 - Those who don’t want to find a cure.

 Neither of these groups is necessarily wrong, and they both have good reasons for what they believe.

 Those who don’t want to find a cure have accepted autism.
-They know that their child is their child no matter what and they love them in spite of their differences.
+They know that their child is their child no matter what and they love them despite their differences.

 My son has high-functioning autism.
 The psychologist who diagnosed him told us that he could “lose the diagnosis” when he’s older, but it has taken him years of therapy to get him to be where he is today.

-He had feeding therapy from 12 months old to age 6, occupational therapy since 12 months old and still getting it two times per week, speech therapy started at 16 months old and he still gets it two times per week, and ABA therapy since he was two and still going.
+He had feeding therapy from 12 months old to age 6, occupational therapy since 12 months old and he is still getting it two times per week.
+Speech therapy started at 16 months old and he still gets it two times per week and ABA therapy since he was two and still going.
 And while people can’t seem to tell that he has autism anymore, he still has deficits that he has to work on.